zluo16/js-jquery-stop-propogation-readme-web-051517/README.md

-# Stop Propogation Readme
+# Stop Propagation Readme

 ## Objectives

-+ Explain what `stopPropogation()` is and why it's used
++ Explain what `stopPropagation()` is and why it's used
 + Explain "bubbling up"
-+ Use stop propogation to prevent event handlers from bubbling up the DOM
++ Use stop propagation to prevent event handlers from bubbling up the DOM

 ## Intro